 Symmetrical color alignment for maximum print quality and productivity

 Symmetrical color alignment ensures consistent color overlap order is maintained during bidirectional printing.
 As a result, color and pattern reproduction are exceptionally uniform, and even areas of solid color and fine geometric patterning can be beautifully rendered while maintaining high throughput.

 Monna Lisa Evo Tre: evolution, development and innovation

 Monna Lisa Evo Tre has become the brand representing Epson industrial digital textile printers and a reference standard for high quality printing in such fields of application as haute couture & fast fashion, accessories, home textiles and sportswear.
 Characterised by the flexibility and productivity typical of digital technology, it is the right choice for an increasingly dynamic market, which demands swift responses to shifting needs

 WATCH THE VIDEO

 Flexibility and reliability

-One of the most important qualities of Monna Lisa Evo Tre is its flexibility.
+One of the most important qualities of Monna Lisa is its flexibility.
 It provides users with a single printer to meet a variety of different production needs.
 It handles different types of inks, prints on any type of fabric and reproduces the simplest or most complex designs with uncompromising quality, speed and repeatability.
-Inks are available in colour racks of different capacities (3 or 10 l), with the possibility to swap ink types.
+Inks are available in colour racks of different capacities (3 L or 10 L), with the possibility to swap ink types.

-Moreover Monna Lisa Evo Tre is available in several configurations, differentiated by number of print heads and printing widths.
+Moreover Monna Lisa is available in several configurations, differentiated by the number of print heads and printing widths.

-The exclusive vacuum-packed degassed ink management system is designed to achieve the maximum efficiency while minimizing ink waste.
-Ink racks are available in different capacities (3 or 10 L).
+The exclusive vacuum-packed degassed ink management system is designed to achieve the maximum efficiency while minimising ink waste.
+Ink racks are available in different capacities (3 L or 10 L).